Back to blog

 We could piggyback on the requests a user made to the league sites, so we didn't need any authentication data or permissions.
 The requests would be coming from the user's browser, just like they always had, so that concern goes away.

-The big problem is mobile: Chrome extensions are essentially desktop-only.
+The big problem—which I had initially considered a dealbreaker—is mobile: Chrome extensions are essentially desktop-only.
 I'm old enough that I like setting my teams from a computer, but I recognize that most people prefer their phones.
 Going this direction shuts that door.

 Here's how I came to terms with it: